Frequently Asked Questions

 When hosting a TEDMED Live simulcast we expect and encourage each affiliate to foster conversations and discussions about the TEDMED talks among its audience.
 This may even include involving your own subject matter experts to facilitate further discussion about the content delivered from the TEDMED stage.
 However, in order to use the TEDMED Live logo and content, your gathering should be centered around the TEDMED simulcast content as the focal point.
 Independent speakers delivering content or talks unapproved by TEDMED is prohibited.

-Is TEDMEDLive Streaming also being provided to international locations?
+Is TEDMEDLive also being provided to international locations?

-How may international TEDMEDLive Streaming affiliates participate given the time differences?
+How may international TEDMEDLive viewers participate given the time differences?

 Can I view the simulcast via my personal computer?